About

 We appoint Board Members based upon their interest in our Mission, ‘The ILCSC is dedicated to providing the services which offer the opportunity to seek an individual path towards independence, while educating the community.’

-Our Board meets monthly.
+Our Board meets 8 or more times annually.
 Board members are volunteers and are not paid.

 The ILCSC thanks and appreciates all of our Board Members for their dedication and service!